open-telemetry/opentelemetry.io/content/en/blog/2024/elastic-contributes-continuous-profiling-agent.md

 - Perl
 - .NET

+Additionally, organizations can combine profiling data with resource information to derive an estimate for the carbon footprints of services.
-Additionally, organizations can meet sustainability objectives by minimizing computational wastage, ensuring seamless alignment with their strategic ESG goals.
+This helps organizations meet their sustainability objectives by minimizing computational wastage, ensuring seamless alignment with their strategic ESG goals.